goatonabicycle/note-generation/README.md

 Todo:

-- Sort the scales in a meaningful way.
+- Add a mechanism to share this random pattern with others.
 - View as sharps or view as flats
-- Add a mechanism to share this random pattern with others.
-- Add Google analytics

 - Add a "pattern mode" (1,2,5) instead of (A, B, E)
 - Display these notes relatively to the next notes (ala fl studio piano roll)
 - Add a "last ten randomized patterns" view to the right maybe?
 Store in session/cookie.